dinusha4010/Travel/README.md

 In this section, list and describe the features or functionality that you are working on.
 You can use checkboxes to track the progress of each feature.

 - [ ] Create staff login to create and update current tour packages.(Kaluarachchige Kaluarachchi)-Customize tour packages.
-- [ ] Create traveler login -Travelers plan schedule  (Nuwani Fernando)- Travelers plan
+- [ ] Create traveler login -Travelers plan schedule  (Nuwani Fernando)- Travellers plan
 - [ ] create to find accomadation details(Supun Weerasinghe)-Hotels and Resorts
 - [ ] create to find events details align to travelers visit.(Kulakshi Herath)-Upcoming Events
 - [ ] create Traveler inquery form that can read and reply staff.(Kaluarachchige Kaluarachchi)-Traveler inquery